By Shaun Tolson

 by Robert F. Kennedy Jr.

 The white-water outfitter Eric Hertz spent a lifetime searching for the perfect river.
 In 1990, he finally found it, in Patagonia.
 Intrepid kayakers who had ventured into southern Chile the previous year said that the Futaleufú River could not be rafted.
-But Hertz and his partner, the Chilean white-water expert Roberto Currie, made an expeditionary first descent in 1991 and figured out how to safely navigate what today is the most intensive stretch of commercially rafted white-water rapids in the world.
+But Hertz and his partner, Roberto Currie, made an expeditionary first descent in 1991 and figured out how to safely navigate what today is the most intensive stretch of commercially rafted white-water rapids in the world.
 They began buying the shoreline, including the river's most desirable campsites and hiking spots, and have turned the Fu into an outstanding adventure destination for rafters and kayakers.

 By Barclay Satterfield